Azure/acs-demos/docs/olympics/characters.md

   * Strength
   * Dexterity
-  * Intelligence
-  * Charisma
   * Reactions
+  * Speed
   * Stamina
+  * Precision

 Characters have a number of points that can be distributed across these traits.
 They receive 10 point per trait currently in use in the game.
-Early versions of the game have 6 traits and thus each character has 60 points to distribute.
 These can be used in any way as long as each trait has at least one point assigned to it.

 ## Example characters